Vietnam’s battlefields become unlikely tourist spots 50 years on from the war

 “I’m just glad that we’re now trading and friendly with Vietnam.
 And I think both sides are benefiting from it.”

-Vietnam's war with the United States lasted for nearly 20 years from 1955 to 1975, with more than 58,000 Americans killed and many times that number of Vietnamese.
+Vietnam’s war with the United States lasted for nearly 20 years, from November 1955 to April 1975, and resulted in the deaths of more than 58,000 Americans and many times that number of Vietnamese.

 The War Remnants Museum attracts some 500,000 visitors a year, about two-thirds of whom are foreigners.
 Its exhibits focus on American war crimes and atrocities like the My Lai massacre and the devastating effects of Agent Orange, a defoliant widely used during the war.